This website has been optimized for the Firefox web browser.

 Because the publishing industry is ever changing, textbook submission is a complex process.
 It's more involved than the submission of an book title or ISBN number.

-Fortunately, the textbook manager at the campus bookstore is available help.
+Fortunately, the textbook manager at the campus bookstore is available to help.
 Please call Brian Kaiser 972-883-4667 for all questions related to textbooks and textbook submission.

 The basic steps to access a photo roster are: